xd2287/transformers/docs/source/en/model_doc/gpt_neox.md

 GPT-NeoX-20B also has a different tokenizer from the one used in GPT-J-6B and GPT-Neo.
 The new tokenizer allocates additional tokens to whitespace characters, making the model more suitable for certain tasks like code generation.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [gpt_neox](https://huggingface.co/models?other=gpt_neox)

 ### Generation

 The `generate()` method can be used to generate text using GPT Neo model.